Ruan-le-Roux/Ruan-le-Roux/README.md

-# 💫 About Me:
+# 💫 About Me
 I’m a BIS Multimedia student at the University of Pretoria, passionate about game development and full-stack web development.
-I’m currently working on a Farm DefenSe game called [ClucknLoad](https://github.com/DMR-Studios/Cluck-N-Load/tree/prod) and some full stack web applications focusing on UI/UX
+Currently, I’m working on a farm defense game called [ClucknLoad](https://github.com/DMR-Studios/Cluck-N-Load/tree/prod) and a full-stack web application, placing a focus on UI/UX.

 ## 🌐 Socials: